 In one of the greatest villainous turns ever, Montalban not only steals every scene that he is in but his performance is so grand the audience is wondering about his whereabouts even when he is not on screen.
 Buoyed by the presence of Khan in this film, Shatner’s own involvement as Kirk gets raised up a notch and we the audience benefits greatly from it.
 Meyer’s balancing of both the ongoing battle between Kirk and Khan and the usage of the GENESIS project as a key plot piece that reinforces the film’s themes of friendship, loss, revenge and sacrifice.
-From the wide away of emotions that are felt when watching the film to the clever use of Herman Melville’s Moby Dick, Star Trek 2: The Wrath of Khan is a testament to what can happen for a film when one thing is done correctly: make the bad guy someone they won’t soon forget.
+From the wide array of emotions that are felt when watching the film to the clever use of Herman Melville’s Moby Dick, Star Trek 2: The Wrath of Khan is a testament to what can happen for a film when one thing is done correctly: make the bad guy someone they won’t soon forget.

 2.Star Wars: The Empire Strikes Back (1980, 20th Century Fox.
 Running time: 2 hours, 4 minutes, directed by Irvin Kershner)- The movie that reaffirmed the fans love for the Star Wars franchise, Empire as many of the sequels outlined on my list provide an excellent gap between the first and third story arcs while providing an great story contained within itself.
 Empire does it better than an other sequel before or after it and does it so well that its considered not only the best of the Star Wars films but one of the greatest films of all time from any genre.
 Characters that we have come to know and love get expanded backstories (with a major surprise) that have resonated with us for generations all the while creating a narrative that greatly strengthens an adversary (the Empire) that was in dire of need of rebuilding after their demise in the previous film.